Links on Android Authority may earn us a commission. Learn more.

-More and more people are using a virtual private network (VPN) to improve their browsing experience.
-There are so many providers out there to choose from that you may not know where to start.
+More people than ever are using a virtual private network (VPN) to improve their browsing experience.
+I’m actually using one right now to protect myself online.
+You might have considered it too, but there are so many providers out there to choose from that you may not know where to start.
 To give you a hand, we’ve rounded up the best VPN deals from many of the top providers.

-If you’re wondering, a VPN encrypts your internet connection and allows you to route it through servers in different countries.
-It may sound suspicious, but it’s completely legal and means no one can access your data.
-Hackers can’t intercept your bank details, your ISP can’t monitor your activity, and so on.
-The new IP address you get in a different location means that your connection can’t be traced back to you either, so you’re both anonymous and secure.
+Why would you need a VPN?
+Well, a VPN encrypts your internet connection and allows you to route it through servers in different countries.
+It’s legal to use and means no one can access your data — hackers can’t intercept your bank details, your ISP can’t monitor your activity, and so on.
+The new IP address you get in a different location means that your connection can’t be traced back to you either, so you’re anonymous and secure.

 See also: What is a VPN?

 The quality of VPN providers varies wildly, so finding the right one is key.
-You want to look for fast speeds, many servers across the world, and so on.
+You want to look for fast speeds, many servers across the world, and other premium features.
 There are plenty of free VPNs out there, but most are below par on performance or offer a very limited amount of data use per month.

 Our summary of the best VPN deals is below.
-While we’re focusing on savings, we’ve only including reputable services, so you can choose the one that best fits your needs and budget.
+While we’re focusing on savings, we’ve only included reputable services, so you can choose the one that best fits your needs and budget.

-All of the deals below were live at the time of writing.
+All of the deals below were running at the time of writing.
 VPN providers regularly have promotions, so we’ll do our best to update the post with the latest offers regularly.

 Read more: ExpressVPN review

 TunnelBear is more affordable than the previous two options at $9.99 per month.
-Sign up for two years and you’ll effectively save 58% by paying the equivalent of just $4.17 per month.
+But sign up for two years, and you’ll effectively save 58% by paying the equivalent of just $4.17 per month.

 At $12.95 per month, Surfshark doesn’t sound like an affordable option, but most people take advantage of longer subscriptions.
-Sign up for two years, and your plan works out to a mere $1.99 per month.
+Right now, the 24-month is available for a one-off fee of $59.76, working out to a mere $2.49 per month, and you’ll get another two months thrown in for free.
 It’s superb value and refundable within the first 30 days if you’re not happy.

-IPVanish doesn’t stand out, but it’s a solid choice.
+IPVanish doesn’t stand out among the VPN deals, but it’s a solid choice.
 Good speeds, over 1,400 servers in more than 75 locations, and unlimited bandwidth all add to the package.

 Read more: IPVanish review

-CyberGhost offers a solid all-round package, which explains it’s customer base of over 10 million users.
+CyberGhost offers a solid all-around package, which explains its customer base of over 10 million users.
 The Romanian-based provider offers a no-logging policy, dedicated servers for streaming services such as Netflix, and over 6,300 VPN servers located in 90 countries.

-$12.99 is the month by month price, but the 18-month subscription is a bargain at $2.75 per month.
-If you don’t want to commit that far ahead, the one-year plan work’s out to $5.99 per month.
+$12.99 is the month-by-month price, but the three-year subscription is a bargain at $2.19 per month, plus you get three months extra for free.
+If you don’t want to commit that far ahead, the six-month plan work’s out to $6.99 per month.

 Read more: CyberGhost review

 PIA is a cost-effective option.
-It’s $9.95 per month, with an option to pay the equivalent of $2.69 per month if you sign up for two years.
-That includes a promotion running right now getting you 26 months for your one-off payment instead of 24.
+It’s $9.95 per month, with an option to pay the equivalent of $2.30 per month if you sign up for three years, with two months thrown in for free.

 See also: 15 best Android VPN apps